andrey-stepantsov/aider-vertex/README.md

 ## Features
 - **Nix Powered**: Fully reproducible build environment for Intel/Silicon Macs and Linux.
+  - Multi-platform: Verified on macOS (Apple Silicon).
+Support for Linux and Intel Macs is included in the configuration but is currently experimental/untested.
 - **Vertex Ready**: Includes patched dependencies for `google-cloud-aiplatform`, `watchfiles`, and `rpds-py`.
 - **Cutting Edge**: Currently tracks **Aider v0.86.1** with Tree-sitter and Architect mode support.
 - **Transparent**: Passes all CLI arguments directly to the underlying Aider engine.